balancy/async-minechat/README.md

 There are two scripts:

-- `listen-to-chat.py` - for listening to the chat.
+- `client.py` - to read the chat, save history to the file and to write to the chat if user is already registered.

-- `interact-with-chat.py` - for interacting with the chat.
+- `register.py` - to register a new account.

 ### Environmant variables